suryanshv23/go-datstr/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT) [![Go Report Card](https://goreportcard.com/badge/github.com/suryanshv23/datstr)](https://goreportcard.com/report/github.com/suryanshv23/datstr)
 # datstr
 The implementation of package is very simple and can be used with a little knowledge of the programming langage and data structure.
+It can also be used for educational purposes by the students and golang beginners for learning data structure and algorithm implementation in golang.

 #### Install by running following command in your command prompt or bash :
     go get -u "github.com/suryanshv23/datstr"